Locked myself out

 Wow the Connect app was never that useful on my MY17 Tiguan..
 Out of interest is this iOS or Android version?

-Which AD3 do you have?majt62 wrote: ↑Fri Aug 20, 2021 2:20 pm I accidentally locked my key in the boot today.
+majt62 wrote: Fri Aug 20, 2021 2:20 pm I accidentally locked my key in the boot today.
 Does anyone know if there is a way of avoiding this, apart from not being so stupid.

 I returned to my locked car, opened the boot, put my bag containing the key in the boot and closed the boot.
 Everything was locked and I couldn't get in.